samocooper/numpy_image/README.md

 # numpy_image

-This is a module for diplaying numpy matrices on a kivy canvas.
-There are two classes.
+This is a module for diplaying numpy matrices as widgets on a kivy canvas.

+Cython code is used for essential speedup.
+Run

+  python setup.py build_ext --inplace

+or
+   python3 setup.py build_ext --inplace

+in the src directory to build c library

+The module contains two classes.

 1. ImDisplay: